alistairjcbrown/html-pdf-live-conversion/readme.md

  * Generated date script will add text with the format "Document generated at YYY-MM-DD HH:MM" to the first element with class `generated-on`.
  * Generate QR code script will read the value from the first element with class `qr-code-value`, generate a QR code and insert the QR code image into the first element with class `qr-code`.
+ * Generate reference script will create a list of references in the first element with class `footnote-references` by checking the document for `span` elements with the attribute `data-type` with value `reference`.